LoRA-Mixer: Coordinate Modular LoRA Experts Through Serial Attention Routing: Experiment.

 Table\ref{table1} shows the performance indicators of the three basemodels on various tasks.
-To ensure the reliability of the experimental results, we ran all experiments three times and took the average value.
-We compare our method with the state-of-the-art methods~\cite{wu2024mixtureloraexperts,li2024mixloraenhancinglargelanguage,huang2024lorahubefficientcrosstaskgeneralization,zhao2024mergingloraslikeplaying} on seven datasets, and the experimental results are shown in Table~\ref{table:baseline-LoRA-Mixer}.
-As can be seen from Table~\ref{table:baseline-LoRA-Mixer}, our method achieves better performance than the baseline on most tasks.
-For the Falcon-Mamba , our method significantly outperforms other baselines on all tasks.
-For model details, please refer to Appendix \ref{falconmambaannlysis}.
+We compare our approach with the state-of-the-art methods on seven datasets.
+The experimental results are shown in Table~\ref{table:baseline-LoRA-Mixer}.
+Our approach outperforms the baselines on most tasks.
+For the Falcon-Mamba dataset, our approach significantly outperforms the baselines on all tasks.
+For model details, see Appendix~\ref{falconmambaannlysis}.

-Since LoRA-LEGO~\cite{zhao2024mergingloraslikeplaying} is not open-sourced, to compare fairly, we use LLaMA2-7B~\cite{touvron2023llama2openfoundation} as the base model and conduct experiments on four tasks including CoLA, SST2, MRPC and RTE from LoRA-LEGO paper.
-Lora's configuration employs a low rank of $r=6$ and a scaling factor of $\alpha=12$.
+We use the LLaMA2-7B from the LoRA-LEGO paper as the basemodel and conduct experiments on the four tasks: CoLA, SST2, MRPC, and RTE.
+The LoRA configuration uses $r=6$ and $\alpha=12$.
 The experimental results are shown in Table~\ref{tab:lego}.
-From the results, it can be seen that our method outperforms LoRA-LEGO in three of the four tasks.
+As can be seen, our method outperforms LoRA-LEGO on three of the four tasks.

-Considering that Mistral-7B and LLaMA3-8B have exactly the same model architecture, we directly migrate the parameters trained on Mistral-7B to LLaMA3-8B without any fine-tuning and adaptation, and conduct experiments on three datasets: ARC-E, ARC-C, and GSM8K.
+Considering that Mistral-7B and LLaMA3-8B have the same architecture, we directly migrate the parameters trained on Mistral-7B to LLaMA3-8B without any fine-tuning and adaptation, and conduct experiments on three datasets: ARC-E, ARC-C, and GSM8K.
 The results are shown in Table~\ref{tab:cross_model_transfer} .
-It is worth noting that we use the Zero-Shot CoT method to test the base model in the GSM8K task, and the results under different Few-Shot settings are also shown in Table~\ref{tab:cross_model_transfer}.
+It is worth noting that we use the Zero-Shot CoT method to test the basemodel in the GSM8K task, and the results under different Few-Shot settings are also shown in Table~\ref{tab:cross_model_transfer}.

-Interestingly, we observed that we achieved better performance than the LLaMA3-8B baseline on two of the three tasks.
-This cross-model migration verifies that the LoRA expert and the learned routing function are not tightly coupled with a specific base model, making it possible to share experts between models with the same architecture.
+Interestingly, we observe that we outperform the LLaMA3-8B on two of the three tasks.
+This cross-model transfer validates the design motivation of LoRA-Mixer and demonstrates that the routing learned via RSL is extremely robust and transferable, making it possible to share experts between models with the same architecture.